Purification of Isaiah's Lips.

 (Use this link to refer back to this image.)

-Attribution:Purification of Isaiah's Lips, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. http://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=42491 [retrieved May 22, 2013].
+Attribution:Purification of Isaiah's lips, or, putting words into Jeremiah's mouth, or, Ezekiel eats scroll, from Art in the Christian Tradition, a project of the Vanderbilt Divinity Library, Nashville, TN. https://diglib.library.vanderbilt.edu/act-imagelink.pl?RC=42491 [retrieved March 28, 2024].
+Original source: image donated by Jim Womack and Anne Richardson.

-Institution:Vanderbilt University Unit: Collection: Art in the Christian Tradition
+Institution:Vanderbilt University Collection: Art in the Christian Tradition

 Bibliographic Source:Spiritual Passage and Pictorial Tragedy in the Romanesque Frescoes at Vicq.
 Kupfer, Maria.
 The Art Bulletin, vol. 68, no. 1, March 1986.